This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 In one example, a mother in Texas won $10.3 million after a skull fracture caused her baby’s death.[3]

-This mother’s claim went to trial, and a jury heard how the doctor delivered her baby and used forceps so forcefully that she could hear her daughter’s skull pop.
+This mother’s claim went to trial, and a jury heard how the doctor delivered her baby and used forceps so forcefully that she heard her daughter’s skull pop.
 The baby died five days after birth.

 Cases like these are extreme and tragic, but they highlight the importance of making an infant skull fracture claim for compensation.
 Mothers trust in the care of their doctors, and when they make such big mistakes as these, they must be held accountable.